Gil4390/useBGU/documentation/user-manual.md

 1. The missing attribute might have been removed from a clabject and not inherited from elsewhere.
 2. The missing attribute might haven't been declared.
-3. [Suggestion:]{.underline} If the invariant is inherited from a powerclass of the clabject, It is suggested to consider cancelling its inheritance.
+3. **Suggestion:** If the invariant is inherited from a powerclass of the clabject, It is suggested to consider cancelling its inheritance.

 **2. Attribute Renamed Causes a Missing Attribute Accessed by an Invariant**